-Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook, as well as those who considered applying for such strings but chose not to apply.
+Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook, as well as those who considered applying for

-Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had experiences in the process related to the geographic connotations of the applied-for string.

-Of the parties who raised objections to an application, provided support for an application, or otherwise engaged during the course of the application process for applications in the two categories above.
+- O Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had experiences in the process related to the geographic connotations of the applied-for string. - O Other parties who raised objections to an application, provided support for an application, or otherwise engaged during the course of the application process for applications in the two categories above.